NEW YORK TIMES BESTSELLING AUTHOR

 “I can live with that,” I said . . .

-Jamey and Jake hit the road. . .
+Jamey and Jake hit the road . . .

-Although Mama wasn’t happy about our decision, she’d
+Although Mama wasn’t happy about our decision, she’d seen it

-and as we waited with her and Cruz in front of the Shamrock
+waited with her and Cruz in front of the Shamrock for the stage to

-for the stage to pick us up on a chilly January morning, she said
+pick us up on a chilly January morning, she said a little prayer for us:

-a little prayer for us: “Dear Lord, please watch over my idiot sons.
+“Dear Lord, please watch over my idiot sons.
+Give Jamey and Jake

-Give Jamey and Jake courage.
+courage.
 And strength.
-Help ’em be good
+Help ’em be good and peaceful.
+Forgive the

-and peaceful.
-Forgive the rebellious sins of youth.”
+rebellious sins of youth.”
 She paused.
+“Oh, and please help ’em be

-to be.
+smarter than they sometimes tend to be.
 Amen.”

 “Amen,” we mumbled.